herkles/Dharmachakra/README.md

 ## Changelog

+- Updated the mod to 1.5 and the Royal Court
+- Reworked Cultures to accomadate the changes made in 1.5
+- Updated the history to account for the changes made in 1.5
+- Switched nearly every file to being with the pre-fix dharma_
-- Revised and expanded the Buddhist Retreat event decision
+- Updated and Revised the localization for Councilors and realms with some help from the CTP Team
-- Decision to visit Nalanda and Sharada Peeth
-- New Holy Sites for Hindu, Buddhist, Sanamhism, Bauthouism, Tani, Kirati, and Bon faiths
-- New Special buildings for many of the holy Sites
-- Pilgrimage events have been updated for the new holy sites.
-- Various festivals to celebrate throughout south asia have been added
-- Tribal areas are now properly tribal
-- Several new characters have been added
-- added the Chutia and Tripura cultures
+- added the court positions of Master of Elephants, Court Guru, and Bhangika
-- Added tribal faiths of sarnaism and koyapunem
+- added the Kavirajamarga artifact for 867 Rashtakutra
 - Various bug fixes

 ## Manual Installation Steps